 Interested in working at camp?
 Check out our open jobs here: https://wildwoodctr.org/about-us/jobs/

 Camper health and safety is our primary concern.
 One of the ways we ensure we meet the camping industry standards in safety is by being accredited by the American Camp Association.
 The accreditation process involves a thorough review of our camp’s processes against more than 300 American Camp Association standards.

-All staff members are trained in basic first aid, and a number of staff positions require first aid certification and CPR.
+All staff members are trained in basic first aid, and many staff are certified in first aid and CPR.
 Certifications are also required for staff positions in aquatics.
-Program specialist positions in areas such as archery and challenge activities also require specialized training.
+Program specialist positions in areas such as archery and challenge activities also receive specialized training.

-The camp director’s and the ranger’s homes are located near the entrance of camp.
+Staff homes are located near the entrance of camp.
+The camp gate is locked when not in use.
 Staff training is conducted on emergency procedures.
-In addition, we contact area law enforcement officials each summer to let them know of our opening and closing camp dates.
+In addition, we are in contact with area law enforcement officials about our programs and camp attendance.